 Family continues to be our closest form of relationship.
 We are very close with both Kyle and Kellyn’s family.
 We spend summers at the lake with Kyle’s family.
 Many weekends are spent having playdates or Sunday lunch with Kellyn’s family.
 Our little guy enjoys having cousins on three sides to play with.
 He has Kyle’s two nieces that are similar in age.
 Kellyn’s younger niece (3) and nephew (2) love him.
 We try as much as possible to get him to see his biological family as well.

 Describe your use of alcohol, tobacco and medicine.

 No tobacco or smoking of any other kind.
 Social use of alcohol 1-2 drinks/week.
-Medicine only as prescribed by doctor.
+Medicine only as prescribed by a doctor.

 What special information would you like to share about yourselves with a parent considering adoption for their child?